On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: Data-driven Representations of Stochastic LTI Systems

-for $\pce{z}\in \{\pce{x},\pce{u},\pce{w}\} $. \End \end{lemma} The proof follows from~\cite{Willems2005} and is thus omitted.
-Lemma \ref{lem:PCEfundamental} as such is straightforward, but it is not trivial to measure/estimate PCE coefficients of a stochastic LTI system.
+Lemma \ref{lem:PCEfundamental} as such is straightforward, but it is not trivial to measure or estimate PCE coefficients of a stochastic LTI system.
 Hence the previous result is seemingly not very practical.
+However, as we show below the structural similarity of the PCE coefficient dynamics~\eqref{eq:PCEcoesDynamics} and the original stochastic system~\eqref{eq:RVdynamics} enables further useful insights.